 ....But there's many more so look out for our Craft Beer Pubs list coming very soon(ish).

-And you can also check out our recent picks of the best craft beers available in Dublin here if you're interested.
+And you can also check out our recent picks of the best craft beers available in Dublin here

 That's it for now pub lovers.
 Dublin is synonymous with the pub and, as I mentioned from the start, I could do ten more different lists and they'd each be equally valid such is the variety of pub options in this little city.
 I must include some honourable mentions - some of my absolute favourites which equally deserve checking out are;